TechPhil/TechPhil/README.md

 ---

-- 🔭 I’m currently working on The Simulator Radio FiveM Server
+- 🔭 I’m currently doing things
-- 🌱 I’m currently learning how the hell lua works
+- 🌱 I don't know what they are
-- 📫 How to reach me: Discord: SR_TechPhil#0001
+- 📫 How to reach me: Discord: Phil_At_SR#0001
 - ⚡ Fun fact: I rarely know what the hell I'm doing

 ---